 Generally, people are drawn into nursing because they want to help others.
-Still, while this may be the main reason, several other reasons usually make nursing such a popular career.
-One of them is that nursing provides many pathways and opportunities for promotion and career development.
+Still, while this may be the main reason, several other reasons usually make nursing a popular career.
+One is that nursing provides many pathways and opportunities for promotion and career development.
 Someone who has been working for a few years as a registered nurse (RN) may be thinking about the direction of their career and how to take the next step.

 Gain a mentor